cloud66/help-old/_posts/toolbelt/1995-01-01-introduction.md

 - `cx servers` lists available servers
 - `cx open` opens your web browser to visit the app server in your stack

-Refer to the menu on the right for more available commands and how to use them.
+Refer to the right sidebar for more available commands and how to use them.

 <h2 id="shortcuts">Toolbelt shortcuts</h2>
 <b>Stack links</b>